josephcuenco/lingoarcade/docs/PROJECT_DOCUMENTATION_V1.md

 - translations hidden in a letter grid
 - word list shows prompts to find
-- supports translation direction and bonus time challenges
+- supports translation direction customization and bonus time challenges

 ### Crossword

 - generated crossword board from vocabulary words
 - numbered clue sections for across and down entries
-- check-puzzle flow, locked correct letters, and a bonus challenge
+- check-puzzle flow, and a bonus challenge

 ### Word Builder